 Since employees receive public assistance with social welfare, benefits should consider the expenses that residency doesn’t cover.

 When you work with Globalization Partners, we help you manage your benefits and compensation to ensure your employees receive the salary and additional support they need.
-We provide benefits packages that align with legal minimums, and they can scale with your business.
+We provide benefits packages that align with legal minimums, and they can scale with your company.

-You can choose a package based on what you can afford and add more benefits as your business grows.
+You can choose a package based on what you can afford and add more benefits as your company grows.
 We can also offer recommendations based on the country.
 When your packages grow with you, you’ll keep your employees satisfied, and you’ll never offer more than you can manage.

 Restrictions on Compensation and Benefits